Faculty Residential Fellowships

 External fellows receive a stipend of $40,000, faculty library privileges, and assistance in locating housing and are required to present a public lecture in their discipline in spring semester.
 Tenure normally covers an uninterrupted period of from nine to twelve whole months.
 Fellows are required to be in residence for the academic year.

 Fellowship recipients will not be allowed to defer a UCHI fellowship to the award of a fellowship from another agency.
 Fellows may begin tenure August 15.
-The latest that fellows may begin tenure is September 15.
 Ordinarily, fellowships run from late August through May.